whathappenedman/test/env/windows/vscode/readme.txt

-the settings.json here is a hardlink, to where? write the command here too
+the settings.json is a hard link to: "C:\Users\Mustafa\AppData\Roaming\Code\User\settings.json"

+write the command here too to make hrdlinjk

 and need per wrokspace settings here too like for docs titlebar